-Given the tractable characterization of theories based on their allowable function classes, we next ask how we can search for anomalies.
-We observe that anomaly generation can be interpreted as an adversarial game between a falsifier and the theory.
-Given an estimated prediction function, the falsifier proposes conjectured datasets, or finite collections of features and the estimated prediction function evaluated on those features, and the theory attempts to explain those conjectured datasets by fitting an allowable function.
-The falsifier's payoff is increasing in the theory's average loss on the proposed dataset, and the theory's payoff is decreasing in its average loss.
-We show that anomalies can be characterized as conjectured datasets that induce a strictly positive, average loss for the theory in such a game.
+To generate anomalies given an estimated prediction function, we observe that searching for anomalies can be viewed as an adversarial game between a falsifier and the theory.
+The falsifier proposes collections of features and the estimated prediction function evaluated on those features, and the theory attempts to explain them by fitting an allowable function.
+The falsifier's payoff is increasing in the theory's average loss on the proposed collection, and the theory's payoff is decreasing in its average loss.
+An anomaly arises if the falsifier finds a collection of examples that the theory cannot fit.
+In other words, anomalies are adversarial collections of examples that induce a positive loss for the theory in such a game.

-Based on this characterization, our first anomaly generation procedure directly optimizes the falsifier's adversarial problem as a max-min optimization program over a theory's allowable functions.
-We analyze the statistical properties of this feasible implementation of the falsifier's max-min program, establishing finite-sample bounds on how well it approximates its population analog.
-Furthermore, practically optimizing this max-min program may be challenging - the falsifier's maximization over proposed datasets will typically be non-concave, and so standard techniques may not apply (e.g., Rockafellar, 1970; Freund and Schapire, 1996).
-We therefore leverage recent results in adversarial learning and non-convex/concave min-max optimization to develop a gradient descent ascent procedure and analyze its convergence properties (Jin, Netrapalli and Jordan, 2019; Razaviyayn et al., 2020).
-The resulting gradient descent ascent procedure generates anomalies by iteratively updating the falsifier's conjectured dataset to maximize the average loss of the theory's best-responding allowable function.
+Our first anomaly generation procedure directly optimizes the falsifier's adversarial problem as a max-min optimization program over a theory's allowable functions.
+We analyze the statistical properties of a feasible implementation of the falsifier's max-min program, establishing finite sample bounds on how well it approximates its population analog.
+Practically optimizing this max-min program may be challenging - the falsifier's maximization over collections of features will typically be non-concave, and so standard optimization techniques may not apply (e.g., Rockafellar, 1970; Freund and Schapire, 1996).
+We leverage recent results in adversarial learning and non-convex/concave min-max optimization to develop a gradient descent ascent procedure and analyze its properties (Jin, Netrapalli and Jordan, 2019; Razaviyayn et al., 2020).
+The resulting gradient descent ascent procedure generates anomalies by iteratively updating the falsifier's proposed collection of examples to maximize the average loss of the theory's best-responding allowable function.

-While this adversarial procedure exploits nothing beyond the theory's allowable functions, there in fact exists additional structure for anomaly generation.
-We introduce conditions under which any theory has a non-trivial, lower-dimensional representation of the features; that is, there exists some pair of feature values that all allowable functions assign the same modeled outcome value and it is as if the theory collapses these features together.
-As a consequence, some anomalies, like the Allais Paradox, reveal what we call representational errors that the theory's lower dimensional representation has failed to capture some relevant dimension along which modeled outcomes systematically vary.
-We develop a dataset morphing procedure to generate representational anomalies for a theory, if they exist.
-Given an initial feature value, the dataset morphing procedure locally searches for nearby feature values that are representationally equivalent under the theory but across which the estimated prediction function varies.
+There often, however, exists additional structure in theories that this procedure does not exploit.
+Theories often behave as if they have a lower-dimensional representation of the input; that is, there exists some pair of feature values that all allowable functions assign the same modeled outcome value and it is as if the theory collapses these features together.
+Some anomalies, like the Allais paradox, illustrate what this representation misses: they reveal a dimension that is relevant for the theory's modeled outcome but which the theory's lower dimensional representation fails to capture.
+Our second procedure is an example morphing procedure to generate these representational anomalies for a theory.
+Given an initial feature value, the example morphing procedure searches for nearby feature values across which the theory's allowable functions do not vary but across which the estimated prediction function varies.